 Jennifer Jefferson is the Director of the Center for Teaching Excellence.
 She comes to this role after being a Visiting Assistant Professor in University Studies at St. Edward's University.
 Previously, she taught at The University of Texas at Austin and Texas State University.
 Her educational background is in American Studies and Cultural Studies in Education.

 She is committed to providing programming and support that is responsive to the St. Edward's community, and she collaborates across campus to address the complex needs of faculty at a liberal arts university.
 Some of her areas of interest include inclusive course development, reflective practice, and peer learning communities.

-Kate Lopez, Assistant Professor of Accounting
+Kate Lopez, Associate Professor of Accounting

 The Center for Teaching Excellence offers a variety of programs to improve teaching at the university, including: